In this post, you will find the instructions to install Mouse Toggle for Fire TV and FireStick.

 The instructions below include the steps to turn on Apps from Unknown Sources and to get the Downloader app from the Amazon Store, followed by the steps to install Mouse Toggle for Fire TV:

-1: Navigate to Settings on the home screen
+1. Navigate to Find > Search on the home screen

 Tip!
 While you are here, also enable ADB Debugging (required for Mouse Toggle to work)